By Alex Rickman, Capilano University

 Other Notable Soccer Clubs

-Kinsmen Field has played host to many North Vancouver soccer teams over the years, including the North Shore Colts in the 1980s, who famously beat 2 European giants Ajax and Celtic in friendlies at BC Place, and Altitude FC, North Vancouver’s team in the new League1 BC.
+Kinsmen Field has played host to many North Vancouver soccer teams over the years, including the North Shore Colts in the 1980s, who competed with European giants Ajax and Celtic in friendlies at BC Place, and Altitude FC, North Vancouver’s team in the new League1 BC.

 While Kinsmen Feild may look unassuming and the original grandstand is lost to history, looking back at the history of the field you can see that Kinsmen is more than just another North Vancouver soccer pitch.
 It was once home to what was once arguably the best soccer team Canada had to offer.